TEAMSchools/teamster/docs/CONTRIBUTING.md

 | All other directories              | [Admins](https://github.com/orgs/TEAMSchools/teams/admins)                           |

 A series of automatic checks will then run on the code that you submitted.

+### Resolving merge confilcts

+If you run into any merge issues, checkout this
+[git tutorial](https://github.com/skills/resolve-merge-conflicts) to help you resolve merge conflicts and other issues.

 ### Trunk